mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 {: .prompt-tip}

-Now we will modify the userdata script for our target instance that we just stopped:
+Now we will modify the userdata attribute of our target instance that we just stopped:

 ```bash
 aws ec2 modify-instance-attribute --instance-id i-xxxxxx --attribute userData --value file://userdata.b64.txt --region eu-central-1